zhangster12/Obsidian-BJJ-Notes/Guards/Clamp Guard.md

 # Variations
-The bottom leg can also be placed at the near side neck with the foot hooking at the armpit.
+- **Knee in front of the face**: You can place your bottom leg in front of the passer’s near side neck with your foot hooking at the armpit.
 # Links
 ## Positions
 - [[Turtle]]